 About Paul I

-“Your reign will be short, and I see, sinful, fierce end of yours.
-You will accept a martyr's death against Sophronius of Jerusalem from the unfaithful servants, in your bedchamber you will be strangled by the villains whom you warm on your royal bosom.
-V Good Saturday they will bury you ...
-They, these villains, striving to justify their great sin of regicide, will proclaim you insane, they will revile your good memory ... intercession and softening of the hearts of the unrighteous and cruel.
-The number of your years is like the counting of a beech. "
+“Your reign will be short, and I see your sinful, fierce end.
+On Sophronius of Jerusalem from unfaithful servants you will accept a martyr's death, in your bedchamber you will be strangled by the villains whom you warm on your royal chest.
+AT Good Saturday they will bury you ...
+These villains, trying to justify their great sin of regicide, will proclaim you insane, will revile your good memory ...
+But the Russian people with their truthful soul will understand and appreciate you and will carry their sorrows to your tomb, asking for your intercession and softening of the hearts of the unrighteous and cruel.
+The number of your years is like a beech count.

 The prediction that the Russian people will appreciate Paul I has not yet come true.
-If today we were to conduct a survey about the attitude of Russians to the past autocrats, then Pavel would certainly be one of the outsiders.
+If today we were to conduct a survey on the attitude of Russians to past autocrats, then Pavel would certainly be one of the outsiders.

 About Alexander I

-“The Frenchman will burn Moscow with Him, but He will take Paris from him and be called the Blessed.
-But the secret grief will become unbearable to Him, and the crown of the Royal Feat of service to the Royal will seem heavy to Him He will replace with the feat of fasting and prayer.
-He will be righteous in the eyes of God: he will be a white monk in the world.
+“The Frenchman will burn Moscow under Him, and He will take Paris from him and call him Blessed.
+But secret grief will become unbearable to Him, and the royal crown will seem heavy to Him.
+He will be righteous in the sight of God: he will be a white monk in the world.
 I saw above the Russian land the star of the great saint of God.
-It burns, flares up.
-This ascetic will fulfill the whole destiny of Aleksandrov ... ".
+It burns, it flares up.
+This ascetic will transform the whole fate of Alexandrov ... ".

-According to legend, Alexander I did not die in Taganrog, but turned into the elder Fyodor Kuzmich and went to wander around Russia.
+According to legend, Alexander I did not die in Taganrog, but turned into the elder Fyodor Kuzmich and went wandering around Rus'.

 About Nicholas I

-“The beginning of the reign of your son Nicholas will begin with a fight, a Voltairean rebellion.
-This will be a malicious seed, a harmful seed for Russia.
-If not the grace of God covering Russia, then ...
-About a hundred years after that, the House of the Most Holy Theotokos will become impoverished, the Russian State will turn into an abomination of desolation. "
+“The beginning of the reign of your son Nicholas will begin with a fight, with a Voltairian rebellion.
+This will be an evil seed, a destructive seed for Russia.
+If it were not for the grace of God that covers Russia, then ...
+About a hundred years later, the House of the Most Holy Theotokos will become impoverished, the Russian State will turn into an abomination of desolation.

 About Alexander II

-“Your grandson, Alexander the Second, destined Tsar-Liberator.
-Your plan will be fulfilled - he will free the peasants, and then he will beat the Turks and give the Slavs freedom from the yoke of the infidel.
-The Jews will not forgive him for great deeds, they will start hunting for him, kill him in the middle of a clear day, in the capital loyal to the hands of the renegade.
-Like you, he will seal the feat of his service with the royal blood ... "
+“Your grandson, Alexander II, was destined by the Tsar-Liberator.
+Your plan will be fulfilled - the peasants will be freed, and then the Turks will be beaten and the Slavs will also be given freedom from the yoke of the infidel.
+The Jews will not forgive him for his great deeds, they will start hunting for him, they will kill him in the middle of a clear day, in the capital of a loyal subject with renegade hands.
+Like you, he will seal the feat of his service with royal blood ... "

 About Alexander III

-“The Tsar-Liberator is inherited by the Tsar-Peacemaker, his son, and your great-grandson, Alexander the Third.
-His reign will be glorious.
-He will besiege the accursed sedition, he will bring peace and order. "
+“The Tsar-Liberator is succeeded by the Tsar-Peacemaker, his son, and your great-grandson, Alexander the Third.
+Glorious will be his reign.
+He will lay siege to the accursed sedition, he will bring peace and order.

 About Nicholas II

 “Blood and tears will water the damp earth.
 Bloody rivers will flow.
 Brother will rise up against brother.
-And packs: fire, sword, invasion of foreigners and the enemy is the inner power of godlessness, the Jew will scourge the Russian land with a scorpion, rob its shrines, close the churches of God, execute the best people Russians.
-This is God's permission, the Lord's wrath for Russia's renunciation of her Anointed One.
-And then there will still be!
-The Angel of the Lord is pouring out new bowls of calamity so that people come into the mind.
-Two wars, one more bitter than the other, will be.
-New Batu In the West will raise his hand.
-The people between fire and flame.
-But it will not be destroyed from the face of the earth, as if the prayer of the tortured king dominates him. "
+And packs: fire, a sword, an invasion of foreigners and an enemy, the godless internal power, the Jew will scourge the Russian land like a scorpion, rob its shrines, close the churches of God, execute the best people Russians.
+This is the permission of God, the wrath of the Lord for the denial of Russia from her God-anointed.
+And whether there will be!
+The Angel of the Lord is pouring out new bowls of calamity so that people come to their senses.
+Two wars, one more bitter than the other.
+The new Batu in the West will raise his hand.
+People between fire and flame.
+But it will not be destroyed from the face of the earth, as if the prayer of the tortured king is sufficient for him.